+Recognizing dog communication is an important part of being a dog owner.
 Just because our furry friends don't use words (yet!) doesn't mean they're not trying to tell us something.
 Whether they're bored, in pain, or just want some snuggles, dogs have their way of getting their point across.
-Learn the ins and outs of dog communication and how to study your pup's body language to form a lasting bond.
+Learn the ins and outs of what a dog communicating with humans looks like so you can use their body language to form a lasting bond.

 2) Tail Posture

-Dogs and humans alike use their eyes to express themselves and get each other's attention.
-Relaxed, normal eyes mean all as well, but large eyes could show they're feeling scared or aggressive.
-Human friends should carefully study the rest of their dog's communication and body language to decipher what their eyes mean and lend a hand to settle their nerves as needed.
+It’s no secret that humans use their eyes to express themselves and get each other's attention, but eyes are part of dog communication too.
+Relaxed, normal eyes mean all is well, but large eyes could show they're feeling scared or aggressive.
+Human friends should carefully study the rest of their dog's body language to decipher what their eyes mean and lend a hand to settle their nerves as needed.

 4) Head Tilt

 Dogs tilt their heads in movies to tell their human friends something like, "You've got to be crazy."
 In reality, they're often trying to improve their visual perspective and broaden their range of vision to see our faces better.
 So, while you may be trying to figure out your dog's head tilt and body language, they're often tilting their head to better assess their human's facial expressions — dog communication goes both ways!

 Dogs may also tilt their heads to engage with us or notice we become delighted when they do it, so they adopt it as a habit to please their humans.
 Sometimes a dog communicating with humans is just their little way of showing they love you!

 5) Ear Position